Open-CMSIS-Pack/cpackget/README.md

 Use "cpackget [command] --help" for more information about a command.
 ```

-For example, if one wanted help removing a pack, running `cpackget pack rm --help` would print out useful information on the subject.
+For example, if one wanted help removing a pack, running `cpackget rm --help` would print out useful information on the subject.

 ### Sepecifying the working pack root folder